 - Helped design and implement a custom content management system that enabled us to publish hotel reviews realtime.
 The CMS is also used to write content roundups, slideshows, and blog articles, which increased revenue and provided a more integrated user experience.

-- Implemented a data analytics pipeline using Snowplow, Amazon Redshift, and Looker.
-The system stores and can query almost 1B rows in a few seconds.
+- Implemented a data analytics pipeline using Snowplow Analytics, Amazon Redshift, and Looker.
+The system stores and can query about one billion rows in a few seconds.

 - Co-developed Oyster.com’s photo-rich iPad app, including the app’s Objective-C codebase and its API backend.

-- Implemented the backend for Oyster Shots, a tag-based photo search engine for 1M+ hotel photos.
+- Implemented the backend for Oyster Shots, a tag-based photo search engine for over a million hotel photos.
 This was turned off in 2014 for business reasons, but you can read more here.

 - Wrote much of the site’s user account and hotel booking system (turned off in 2011 for business reasons), including secure credit card and payment handling.